syncfusion-content/maui-docs/MAUI/Kanban-Board/Column.md

 ## Work In-Progress Limit

-[`MinimumLimit`]() and [`MaximumLimit`]() properties are used to define the minimum and maximum number of items in a column.
+[`MinimumLimit`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Kanban.KanbanColumn.html#Syncfusion_Maui_Kanban_KanbanColumn_MinimumLimit) and [`MaximumLimit`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Kanban.KanbanColumn.html#Syncfusion_Maui_Kanban_KanbanColumn_MaximumLimit) properties are used to define the minimum and maximum number of items in a column.
 If the actual items count is exceeded or lesser than the specified limits, the error bars are used to indicate this violation.
-Following properties of [`ErrorBarSettings`]() are used to customize the appearance of error bar.
+Following properties of [`ErrorBarSettings`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Kanban.KanbanColumn.html#Syncfusion_Maui_Kanban_KanbanColumn_ErrorBarSettings) are used to customize the appearance of error bar.

-* `Fill`, of type `Brush`, used to change the default color of the error bar.
+* [Fill](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Kanban.KanbanErrorBarSettings.html#Syncfusion_Maui_Kanban_KanbanErrorBarSettings_Fill), of type `Brush`, used to change the default color of the error bar.
-* `MaxValidationFill`, of type `Brush`, used to change the maximum validation color of the error bar.
+* [MaxValidationFill](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Kanban.KanbanErrorBarSettings.html#Syncfusion_Maui_Kanban_KanbanErrorBarSettings_MaxValidationFill), of type `Brush`, used to change the maximum validation color of the error bar.
-* `MinValidationFill`, of type `Brush`, used to change the minimum validation color of the error bar.
+* [MinValidationFill](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Kanban.KanbanErrorBarSettings.html#Syncfusion_Maui_Kanban_KanbanErrorBarSettings_MinValidationFill), of type `Brush`, used to change the minimum validation color of the error bar.
-* `Height`,of type `double`, used to change the height of the error bar.
+* [Height](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Kanban.KanbanErrorBarSettings.html#Syncfusion_Maui_Kanban_KanbanErrorBarSettings_Height),of type `double`, used to change the height of the error bar.

 {% tabs %}